Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 #### Technical Information
 This project has been completed by using the following tecnologies:
-HTML5, CSS3, Bootstrap3.7,JavaScript file for bootstrap,jQuery file for bootstrap, Animate.css, Google fonts, Font awesome.
+HTML5, CSS3, Bootstrap3.7,JavaScript file for bootstrap,jQuery file for bootstrap, Animate.css, Google Fonts, Font Awesome.

-#### Describe the functionality of the project?
+#### Describe the features and functionality of the project?
+This project consists of four seperate pages like Who we are, Our Core Values, Future Partners, and Professionals.
+This project has been fulfilled all the requirements of the client and study module.

+##### Who we are
+The first page opens with company video which gives complete information about company services.
+Afterthat, brief introduction of company's managing director and company history.
+Bootstrap3 has been used for grid system together with html5 and css3.

+##### Our Core Values
+In the second page, company's core values has been explained together with few nice pictures of company employees.
+Bootstrap3 has been used for grid system together with html5 and css3.

+##### Future Partners
+In this page, background picture is attached with the team of AAA Hospitality Services.Furthermore, a sliding contact foam is placed on top of the background picture which add nice value and make this page special.
+Bootstrap3 has been used for grid system together with html5 and css3.

+##### Professionals
+In the last page, another background picture has been attached to attract future potiential employees.
+A sliding contact foam is placed for users interactivity and conveience.
+Bootstrap3 has been used for grid system together with html5 and css3.

 #### Explain deployment and testing of this project?
+This project has been tested on small and large devices in order to check responsiveness.
+All the small issues fixed with the help of media queries.
+In a nutshell, final copy of this project has been deployed on GitHub-pages and Git and GitHub used for version control.

 #### Acknowledgments and Special Thanks
 In the process of project building, I got great assistance from stackoverflow, W3Schools, MDN and Bootstrapious.
+Furthermore, I would like to pay my thanks to all my tutors and mentor for thier great support and valuable assistance.